Woman wiping her eyes

 Promoting workplace wellbeing makes your company a better, more attractive place to work.
 It’s good for current employees and for attracting future hires — it’s a positive thing to do all round.

-Square Health Limited, registered in England and Wales Number 07054181.
-Crown House, William Street, Windsor SL4 1AT.
+3 Square Health Limited is registered in England and Wales under company number 07054181 and has its registered office at Crown House, William Street, Windsor, Berkshire SL4 1AT.

 4 For mild to moderate issues.
 Number of sessions subject to clinical appropriateness.
 Should the service be no longer suitable, users will be directed to alternative appropriate support.